Skip to main content

 My documentary work shot in India has won several awards including the 'Urban Award' at Still Awards 2020 (Ireland) and 'Best International Documentary Photograph' at Melbourne Documentary Film Festival, 2019.
 My winning photograph Red Wind (2018), representing a smiling mother carrying her sleeping baby in the backstreets of Jodhpur in Rajasthan, India, is part of Boundaries: A Stranger's Journey across Nepal and India - a documentary project interpreting the notion of boundaries through the face-to-face encounter between the local and the stranger, travelling across Nepal and India.

 My area of academic interest is the cinematic representation of the migrant journey.
 My book The dialogical gaze: the migratory journey to Italy in contemporary Italian and Romanian cinema identifies a cinematic paradigm employed by filmmakers to represent difficult transnational journeys and migratory resettlement.
-My work draws upon extensive interviews with contemporary fiction filmmakers, archival research at the Romanian Film Centre and close aesthetic and sociocultural analysis.
-This study establishes that the proposed dialogical paradigm can act as a model to create opportunities for cultural interdiscursivity and social empathy in the wider cinema environment.
-The book was published with the patronage of the Romanian Academy in Rome and the Romanian National Film Archive.
+The monograph draws upon extensive interviews with contemporary fiction filmmakers, archival research at the Romanian Film Centre as well as close aesthetic and sociocultural analysis.

 Romanians of New York (United States, 2017).
 Funded by Santander Travel Prize, University of Oxford and Middlesex University, London.